 How To “Lock In” Your Gains

-What if there was a way to “lock in” your stock market gains so you could grow your portfolio and not lose money?
+What if there was a way to “lock in” your stock market gains so you could potentially grow your portfolio and not lose money to stock market loss?
 Actually, there is – annuities.

 There are a variety of annuities from different companies, but the key to success can be working with an independent financial professional with access to that information.
 Extensive research is done to show your options so you can make an informed decision that is best for you, something your Wall Street broker may or may not offer.
 Many Americans have been locking in their gains with fixed index annuities (FIAs).

-Fixed index annuities are structured to capture some of the upside of the market, but without the downside.
+Fixed index annuities are structured to capture some of the upside of the market index, but without the downside.
 Depending on the market and indexing strategy, a person could capture a good portion of the market upside.
 Fixed index annuities have several crediting strategies, some of which even include bonds, commodities, real estate, or gold.
-Remember, your annuity investment can only rise in value due to market gains, but never lose value from market downturns.
+Remember, your annuity can only rise in value due to market index gains, but never lose value from market downturns.

 Fixed Index Annuities in Practice